ntk148v/til/prometheus/tips.md

 Prometheus is relatively light on CPU.

 Network bandwidth is another consideration.
 Prometheus usually uses compression when scraping, so it uses somewhere around 20 bytes of network traffic to transfer a sample.

+## Performance tunning

+## --query.max-samples

+* Default value: 50000000
+* Description: Maximum number of samples a single query can load into memory.
+Note that queries will fail if they would load more samples than this into memory, so this also limits the number of samples a query can return
+* Each sample uses 16 bytes of memory, however keep in mind there's more than just active samples in memory for a query.